johnalison/WorkingPhilosophy/Books.md

 # Stoic Test Challenge (William Irvine)
  - Great Book!
- - Definetly changed my life for the better.
+ - Definitely changed my life for the better.
  - Philosophy of life: what in life is worth having and what is a strategy for obtaining it.
  - Now w/after life, but about time on earth.
  - All about stoic tests (see Respond, don't React (Employ Stoic Test Strategy))
  - What up sets people is not the setbacks in themselves, but there judgements of them.

 # Fumble Rules (guide to grammar and usage)
- - Overly clever, not enough actionable informaiton.
+ - Overly clever, not enough actionable information.
  - Some of it: kill "with regard to", "with reference to", "on account of", "by means of", "as regards", "with the exception of"

 # David Foster Wallace Bio ("Every Love Story Is a Ghost Story")